FAQs in MEI

 • Engineering Mechanics I

-If you started your studies before the Winter Semester 2024/25, Engineering Mechanics II also applies.
+If you started your studies before the winter semester 2024/25, this also applies to Engineering Mechanics II.

 The orientation exams must be passed by the end of the 3rd semester.

 Examinations at the Karlsruhe Institute of Technology (KIT) take place during the lecture-free period.
-This time between semesters is also used for working on bachelor's or master's theses, internships, or catching up on study material.
-The exact dates and periods can be found in the KIT academic calendar.
+In addition to studying and preparing for exams, this time is also used for writing Bachelor's or Master's theses, internships or catching up on study material.
+You can find the exact dates for the semester duration, lecture and holiday periods in the KIT academic calendar.

-Regular attendance of lectures at KIT is very important and offers several benefits.
-It promotes a continuous learning process, helps to build up a basic understanding, and allows you to become familiar with course and exam formats.
-Interaction with lecturers and fellow students can provide additional clarity and create valuable connections.
-The structured learning environment motivates systematic engagement with the material and contributes to long-term academic success.
+Regular attendance of lectures at KIT is very important and offers several advantages.
+It promotes a continuous learning process, helps to build up a basic understanding and allows you to become familiar with course and examination formats.
+The exchange with lecturers and fellow students can provide additional clarity and establish valuable contacts.
+The structured learning environment motivates you to systematically engage with the material and contributes to long-term academic success.

-If you encounter problems with your studies, your progress, or any other difficulties, please contact InSL (Information and Services for Students) as soon as possible to find suitable solutions and ensure your academic success.
-Additionally, you can also attend the MEI consultation hours.
+If you have any problems with your studies, your progress or other difficulties, please contact InSL (Information and Services for Students) as soon as possible to find suitable solutions and ensure your academic success.
+You can also visit the MEI consultation hours.

 Questions about costs related to studying

-If you are interested in joining in the College Program, you can find an overview of the fees and information on the costs for the Pre-semester here.
+If you would like to participate in the College Program, you can find an overview of the fees and information on the costs for the Pre-Semester here.

 Questions about your arrival and your life in Germany